Sarahseay/healthy-recipes-review/_pages/missingness.md

 - To treat this column as Missing At Random (MAR), we would need additional data that explains why a user might skip writing a description.
 For example, knowing whether the recipe is short or simple (few ingredients or quick cook time).
 If those features could consistently predict missingness, we could reclassify it as MAR.

-## Permutation Test for rating based on the missingness of n_steps
+## Permutation Test: Difference in Mean of Minutes by Rating Missingness
-(Found a Column that the Missingness of rating depends on)
+(Found a Column that the Missingness of rating does not depend)

 <iframe
   src="/healthy-recipes-review/assets/minutes-missingness.html"